-Periodontal disease in dogs like Dakota is common.
+Periodontal disease in dogs and cats is common.
 In fact, the American Veterinary Medical Association says that by the time your dog or cat is 3 years old, they very likely will have some early evidence of periodontal disease, and it only gets worse as your pet grows older.
 But periodontal disease in cats and dogs is treatable and preventable.

 What Is Periodontal Disease in Dogs and Cats?